RammasEchor/RammasEchor.github.io/Month_Pages/Month1_April.md

 I learned about examples of every point mentioned, like retrieval and generation, and some of them were boring, but most were pretty interesting, how they apply the concepts we saw in this book to real life.

 ## Conclusions

+This month I learned about how we need to put to work those ideas that we have, and that an idea is worth nothing if it is still only on our minds.
+This ties with the pretotyping concept; that we may fake a product, with all but functional, to see if we, or the people, would use it, because what is a pretotype but a very young idea?
+Almost newborn.
+I learned that it doesn't matter what you know now, but how fast can we learn new things; this partly connects with the idea that if we think we know everything, we don't have the desire to learn more and be better at what we do.
+This also ties with the concept of disciplined practices and what matters; what we can do to learn better?
+I learned about different learning techniques, like retrieval practice and testing the knowledge we just learned.
+I also learned that is better to space the testing process, and the retrieval practices; this can also be connected with interleaving.
+I learned about how suddenly I may get asked to learn a new language, how it is just a tool, and I can use previous knowledge of other languages to learn it quickly.
+I learned about the scientific method; to test everything because nothing is set on stone.
+That is better to test than to have assumptions, even if it is more expensive.
+I learned about moonshot thinking, how we may take risks for those ideas that can make things 10x better, but, of course, with a clear defined view of what we want.
+I learned about how software engineering is more about dealing with people; coding is easy, and we have a lot of tools at our disposal, but each one of us is different, and if we want to create something big, we may learn to work as a team, and learn how to receive feedback.

 ### Back to main page